A Game Generative Network Framework with its Application to Relationship Inference: Game Generative Network for Team Game

 \subsubsection{Relationship Inference for Team Game}

-In this section, we evaluate the performance of mining on GGN in the relationship inference tasks.
-Since the number of positive edges and negative edges is not balanced in our datasets, we use average accuracy (the average accuracy of each class) as the evaluation metric.
-We set $c = 0.2$ for the team game process and $k = 2$ for the $k$th-order exponential kernel in our graph mining approach.
-We stimulate the team game for 5 times, the average accuracy values are shown in Fig. \ref{fig:ggn_bar}.
+In this section, we evaluate the performance of mining on GGN in the relationship inference task.
+Since the number of positive edges and negative edges is imbalanced in our datasets and for ease of understanding, we use average accuracy (the average accuracy of each class) as the evaluation metric.
+We set $c = 0.2$ for the team game process and $k = 2$ for the $k$th-order exponential kernel in our network mining approach.
 Here we should mention that our task is brand new and there is no baseline that uses the game outcome, i.e., the strategies taken by agents, as input to infer the relationships between agents, so only random guessing can be compared in our experiments.

 From the results shown in Fig. \ref{fig:ggn_bar}, we have several observations.
 First, the prediction based on the GGN framework far outperforms random guessing, which indicates the feasibility of our model for mining the hidden relationships among agents with game behaviors.
 Second, comparing with Slashdot1 and Epinions1, Slashdot2 and Epinions2 are sparser, and the average accuracies of Slashdot2 and Epinions2 are higher than those of Slashdot1 and Epinions1 respectively.
 This is because, in the team game, the complexity of strategies taken by users is related to the complexity of their relationships, a sparser network means that users' strategies are easier to understand, which is compatible with our results.